gmluqa/Smart-Mart-Backend/README.md

 # Credits

 Have come to appreciate Sequelize as an ORM, once used to it, it is smooth sailing 🚣, I'd like to thank my tutors at GeeksHubs for giving me a foundation to grow as a software dev! 😍

+For my next backend project, I am going to target the API as minimum as possible (there is substantial refactoring to be done in the services files).
+Also more uniform logic and naming for sure.